 - LINE two baking trays with baking paper

-- TOAST sunflower seeds 10 minutes
+- TOAST sunflower seeds for 10 minutes, then cool before adding to the mixture.

 - GRIND sunflower seeds in a blender, food processor or NutriBullet until fine.